Friends of the

 Books and Other Media

-Throughout the year, we place a container at the library entrance in which people can place books and media items that they wish to donate.
+which people can place books and media items that they wish to donate.
 A notice above the container indicates our preferences for donations.
 These are based on many years of experience that tell us what kinds of items we are most likely to sell.

 All donations should be in good sellable condition.
 Please do not donate worn, yellowed, ripped, scratched, or soiled items.